 See Tennis Ireland Appendix 5 for more information on safeguarding training.

-A robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and an interview for all committee members, coaches and all employees;
+A robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and at the very least, an informal interview process for all committee members, coaches, contractors and employees;

 See Tennis Ireland Appendix 4 for information on recruitment.

-All Club members should sign up to the relevant code.
+All Club members, coaches and parents should sign up to the relevant code.

 The Tennis Ireland Manual can be found at –